kondor6c/ansible_linux_common/README.rst

   * NTP
   * users, groups and sudo

-While it could be argued that these could go into roles of their own, this is a jumping off point and if they are simple enough moving them to a different role just to insert an NTP configuration file seems like it might actually complicate things because you'd be looking at a separate role just to find that this role does one simple task.
+While it could be argued that these could go into roles of their own, this is a jumping off point and if they are simple enough moving them to a different role just to insert an NTP configuration file seems like it might actually complicate things because you'd be looking at a separate role just to find that this role does one simple task like adding the configuration file and restarting the service.
 I try to consider this an "incubating" role.
 Where you can add content, and move it out when you deem neccessary.

 Trends and patterns